mVenetos97/nmrcryspy/docs/source/getting_started/usage_guide.rst

 --------

-At the heart of the **nmrcryspy** workflow is the definition of a :ref:`minimizer_api` object describing the minimization framework to be used in the minimization.
-Each :ref:`minimizer_api` object holds a list of :ref:`fit_function_api` objects which are used to calculate geometric or NMR properties which are used during the refinement.
+At the heart of the **nmrcryspy** workflow is the definition of a :ref:`gauss_newton_api` object describing the minimization framework to be used in the minimization.
+Each :ref:`gauss_newton_api` object holds a list of :ref:`distance_api` and :ref:`nmr_api` objects which are used to calculate geometric or NMR properties which are used during the refinement.

 The following examples take parts from the script in **examples/zsm12.py** to describe the components that make up this library.